icecube/flarestack/.github/CONTRIBUTING.md

 [![CI](https://github.com/icecube/flarestack/actions/workflows/continous_integration.yml/badge.svg)](https://github.com/icecube/flarestack/actions/workflows/continous_integration.yml),
 or a tick/cross next to your commit), or on the [GitHub actions website](https://github.com/icecube/flarestack/actions).
 If your commit failed, be sure to check the logs, to see exactly what went wrong.
-If you have access to the IceCube slack, you will see Travis posting directly in the #flarestack channel after each commit.
+If you have access to the IceCube Slack, you will see Travis posting directly in the #flarestack channel after each commit.

 ### 4. Keep the CI busy!